AbishekPonmudi/AbishekPonmudi/README.md

 Dive into ethical hacking techniques and tutorials aimed at enhancing your understanding of cybersecurity principles.

 ### 💻 Device Security
-From IoT to smartphones, I’m dedicated to safeguarding all devices against cyber threats.
+I’m dedicated to safeguarding all devices against cyber threats.
 Discover strategies, best practices, and tools to keep your digital life secure.

 ---